ohiocyclist/greed/README.md

 (no more having to ask not to peek!)
 You need a computer that can act as a host.
 The host needs node.js to run the websocket listener node realtime-server.js and a webserver (drop all the files in one folder and you can run python -m http.server as an easy way to do this).
-The clients navigate to the web served port and the code looks for the websocket server on the same computer.
+The clients navigate to the web served port (e.g. http://192.168.1.17:8000/acquiremulti.html ) and the code looks for the websocket server on the same computer.
 (Fancier setups with https and/or passwords I leave to you to devise.)
 I play in my local network with my router acting as a firewall to prevent exposing Acquire to the rest of the internet.
 Still I always make